 Fix windows 10 keeps freezing and not responding

-If you are also suffering with windows 10 keeps freezing and not responding problem after upgraded to windows 10 Anniversary update.
-Here fallow bellow troubleshooting tips to fix them.
+If you are also suffering with windows 10 keeps freezing and not responding problem after upgrading to windows 10 April 2018 update.
+Here follow bellow troubleshooting tips to fix them.

 Note Bellow Troubleshooting steps are applicable to fix windows 10 keeps freezing and not responding, windows 10 keeps crashing blue screen, windows 10 keeps crashing and restarting.